Mary Hughes: Marriage

-Campbell married William Morris "Billy" Hughes on 26 June 1911, at Christ Church, South Yarra, Melbourne.
+Campbell married Billy Hughes on 26 June 1911, at Christ Church, South Yarra, Melbourne.
 She was 37 at the time; he was 48 and a widower (his first wife having died in 1906).
 He did not have time for a honeymoon, so he took her on a long drive.
-Their car crashed where the Sydney-Melbourne road crossed the Sydney-Melbourne railway north of Albury, leading to the crossing being named after Billy Hughes; it was later replaced by the Billy Hughes Bridge.
+Their car crashed where the Sydney-Melbourne road crossed the Main Southern railway line north of Albury, leading to the crossing being named after Billy Hughes; it was later replaced by the Billy Hughes Bridge.

 The couple had one child together, Helen Beatrice Myfanwy Hughes, born 11 August 1915.
 Mary also became the stepmother to the six surviving children from her husband's first marriage.
 However, she never developed a close relationship with her stepchildren – they were all adults or teenagers when she married their father, and various commitments (boarding school, military service, etc.) meant they did not often see each other.

 Public life

 Mary Hughes accompanied Billy during his parliamentary sessions in Melbourne (then the seat of the federal government) and on domestic and overseas trips as Prime Minister (1916, 1918 and 1921).
 On the 1918 trip, he was in precarious health, and he wanted her to accompany him in order to look after him should he fall ill.
 Despite his insistence, officialdom did not permit her to travel on the same warship as him, and she went instead in a separate convoy with baby Helen.

 It was during World War I that she became interested in the welfare of Australian servicemen, and she visited camps and hospitals in Britain, France and Australia.
-Both she and her husband became familiar faces at the Australian Imperial Force headquarters in Horseferry Road, at the ANZAC buffet at Victoria Station, and in hospitals visiting wounded Australian troops.
+Both she and her husband became familiar faces at the Australian Imperial Force headquarters in Horseferry Road, at the ANZAC buffet at Victoria station, and in hospitals visiting wounded Australian troops.

 On her overseas trips she became closely acquainted with influential British women such as Margaret Lloyd George, Margot Asquith, Clementine Churchill and suffragette leader Christabel Pankhurst.

 Honours

-In the New Year's Day Honours of 1922, she was appointed a Dame Grand Cross of the Order of the British Empire (GBE) for her charitable and war effort work.
+In the 1922 New Year Honours, she was appointed a Dame Grand Cross of the Order of the British Empire (GBE) for her charitable and war effort work.
 Some sources say she was the first Australian woman to receive this award, but she was in fact preceded in 1917 by another Prime Minister's wife, Dame Flora Reid.

 Later life

-At the time of their marriage, her husband represented a Sydney seat, but between 1917-22 he represented Bendigo in Victoria.
+At the time of their marriage, her husband represented a Sydney seat, but between 1917 and 1922 he represented Bendigo in Victoria.
 In 1922 he won another Sydney seat and they returned there.
 After the war, she continued with her charity work and became president of the Rachel Forster Hospital for Women and Children in Sydney in 1925.
 She was also an advocate for women's rights.
 She was also an energetic worker in World War II.